corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

     * 3 Machines set up with Java 8 installed *(if not running locally).*

 {{< note >}}
-Throughout this guide, placeholder values for external endpoints are used (for example, `<IDENTITY_MANAGER_ADDRESS>`).
+In this guide, we use placeholder values for external endpoints (for example, `<IDENTITY_MANAGER_ADDRESS>`).
 They depend on the machine in which the service is running and should be replaced with the correct values.

-If you are running the network locally, this value will be the exact value of the `address` parameter within the Identity Manager config file but if you are deploying the network in a cloud environment, this value should be the external address of your machine along with any port defined in the `address` config parameter.
+If you are running the network locally, this value will match the `address` parameter within the Identity Manager config file but if you are deploying the network in a cloud environment, this value should be the external address of your machine along with any port defined in the `address` config parameter.

 {{< /note >}}